 A primary benefit of third-party data is that it can fill gaps in first-party data.
 Facebook stores data on its users, but the limitation is that it only extends to these users’ activities on the platform.
 Third-party data can augment this information by extending it beyond Facebook, giving marketers an extra facet to engage with consumers in a privacy-conscious manner.

 In the retail industry, for example, first-party data on Facebook can measure a consumers’ interests in brands and products from what they like and engage with on the platform.
 However, the group of consumers who choose to like a pet food brand’s Facebook page, for example, doesn’t necessarily correlate with the group of consumers who are pet owners and are actually interested in purchasing pet food.
-It’s these consumers you would want to target with marketing campaigns for this brand and implementing third-party data via the IdentityLink Data Store to identify them.
+It’s these consumers you would want to target with marketing campaigns for this brand and implementing third-party data via the IdentityLink Data Marketplace to identify them.

 Another gap in first-party data on Facebook is that it only houses online data, and at most, online representations of offline data.
 For example, if someone buys a house, this is only held as first-party data on Facebook if that consumer chooses to post about it, which then informs marketers that this consumer is a homeowner.

 There are various forms of offline data that can add layers of understanding beyond this.
-By utilising third-party data via our IdentityLink Data Store, marketers could learn that the homeowner has filed for a renovation permit.
+By utilising third-party data via our IdentityLink Data Marketplace, marketers could learn that the homeowner has filed for a renovation permit.
 This adds the understanding that they are looking to remodel their house, meaning they will likely be interested in remodelling loans and renovation services.

 Predict consumer interest and target accordingly